3ign0n/TiOpenStreetMap/android/documentation/index.md

-# tiosmdroid Module
+# tiosm Module

 ## Description

 TODO: Enter your module description here

-## Accessing the tiosmdroid Module
+## Accessing the tiosm Module

 To access this module from JavaScript, you would do the following:

-	var tiosmdroid = require("net.tiosmdroid");
+	var tiosm = require("net.tiosm");

-The tiosmdroid variable is a reference to the Module object.
+The tiosm variable is a reference to the Module object.

 ## Reference